LEARNAcademy/syllabus/rails/active-record-intro.md

    -> 0.2306s
 == 20200925202130 CreateDogs: migrated (0.2307s) ==============================
 ```
-The migration command creates a timestamped file in *db/migrate* with the changes made to the database.
-In this case, the change is the initial creation of the Dog table.

 ### What Did Rails Create?
-Once we have generated a model and run our database migration, we can take a look at all the good stuff that was created for us.
+After generating a model and running our database migration, we can explore all the files and folders that have been automatically generated.
 There is now a file inside *app/models* for the **model class**.
 The file name will be singular and snake_case.

 **app/models/dog.rb**
 ```ruby
 class Dog < ApplicationRecord
 end
 ```
-It also creates the **database schema**.
-This is the "shape" of the database: the columns and data types of those columns.
+It also creates the **database schema**, which is the "shape" of the database: the columns and data types of those columns.

 **db/schema.rb**
 ```ruby